qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 QGIS stable
 ...........

-Latest openSUSE package called qgis2 is available for 13.1, 13.2, Factory_PowerPC
-and Tumbleweed (32 and 64bit).
+Latest openSUSE package called qgis2 is available for 13.1, 13.2, and Tumbleweed (32 and 64bit).
 Add the following repository to your installation manager together with the openSUSE VERSION you work with (e.g. openSUSE_13.2).
 ::